drin/research/README.md

 ### TA Information

-This quarter, Fall 2019, I am TAing for CSE 138 - Distributed Systems.
+This quarter, Fall 2019, I am TAing for [CSE 138 - Distributed Systems][ucsc-cse138].
 Below is information for contacting me and where my physical office is located.
 I have had professors that offered online office hours and were available via instant message as well, so I'd like to provide the same.
 I can be contacted anytime online and I should be able to respond within 24 hours in most cases.
 Please use my ucsc google account for all forms of messaging (IM or email).
 For now, I am only doing ad-hoc office hours (when requested), but if regular office hours would be preferred, please let me know.

     Office Location    : LSD Lab (E2 - 398; near the staircase of Engineering 2)
     Office Hours       : By Appointment
-    Online Office Hours: Feel free to contact anytime
+    Online Office Hours: By Appointment

     Contact Info       :
         E-mail         : akmontan@ucsc.edu